 The World Games 2009 temporary exhibition

 This exhibition presents The World Games sports through life-size photographs showing the athletes in sporting action of the most varied kind.
 Photo gallery of the restaurant.

 Jean-Blaise Evéquoz temporary exhibition

-A bronze medallist in team fencing at the Games of the XXI Olympiad in Montreal, Jean-Blaise Evéquoz is today a painter.
+A team bronze medalist at the Games of the XXI Olympiad in 1976 in Montreal, Jean-Blaise Evéquoz is now a painter-artist.

 The week’s events at The Olympic Museum